hettiepath/pathology_extractor/README.md

 ### Run StanfordCoreNLP backend

-In order to use extractor, we also incorporate `pyner` in order to help doing name entity recognition task.
+In order to use `extractor`, we also incorporate `pyner` in order to help doing name entity recognition task.
 See this [page](docs/stanford_nlp.md) to run `pyner` on the backend.